astroDimitrios/git-working-practices/episodes/08-rebase.md

   branch from the remote **before** rebasing.
-- **Always** check before pushing to the remote after rebasing that no new commits were added to the remote as these will be lost.
+- **Always** check before pushing to the remote after rebasing that no new commits were added to the remote as these will be lost, use the `--force-with-lease` flag with `git push` to help prevent this.
 - Use `git push --force-with-lease` to update the remote branch.